 - History

-- Federal Law

-- Recent Legislation
+- HIPAA, GINA, and potential changes to other federal laws

 - Staff and Agency Contacts

 Legislative Committee Services State Capitol Building Salem, Oregon 97301 (503) 986-1813 Background Brief on ...

 Genetic Privacy

 Oregon, like many other states, has adopted genetic privacy laws to protect the public from unknowing disclosure of genetic information (ORS 192.531 to 192.549).
 Oregon's genetic privacy statute was created prior to the federal Health Insurance Portability and Accountability Act (HIPAA) that provides basic disclosure protections for a patient's health information, including genetic information.